Recommendations

 Closure Date:

-We recommended that processes be strengthened to ensure that Level 2 magnetic resonance imaging personnel conducting secondary patient safety screenings sign the forms prior to magnetic resonance imaging and that compliance be monitored.
+12 We recommended that processes be strengthened to ensure that secondary patient safety screenings are completed immediately prior to magnetic resonance imaging and documented in the electronic health record and that compliance be monitored.

 Closure Date: